coolsamson7/service/README.md

 [![Java CI with Maven](https://github.com/coolsamson7/service/actions/workflows/maven.yml/badge.svg)](https://github.com/coolsamson7/service/actions/workflows/maven.yml)
 # Service

-This library is based upon spring ( core, mvc, cloud ) and tries to simplify the approach for typical architectures with distributed (micro)services that need to find and communicate with each other in a dynamic environment.
+This library is based upon spring ( core, mvc, cloud ) and tries to simplify the approach for typical architectures with distributed (micro)services that need to discover and communicate with each other in a dynamic environment.

 ## Motivation and goals

-While there are a number of - mostly spring - libraries available that help to solve most of the lowl-level problems in  a distributed microservice based architecture like
+While there are a number of - mostly spring - libraries available that help to solve most of the low-level problems in a distributed microservice based architecture like
 - registries ( consul, etc. ) and
 - loadbalancing mechanisms